Article

 Full-text available

 Integrated continuous downstream processes with process analytical technology offer a promising opportunity to reduce production costs and increase process flexibility and adaptability.
-In this case study, an integrated continuous process was used to purify a recombinant protein on laboratory scale in a two‐system setup that can be used as a general downstream setup offering multi‐product and multi‐purpose manufacturing capabilities.
+In this case study, an integrated continuous process was used to purify a recombinant protein on laboratory scale in a two‐system setup that can be used as a general downstream setup offering multiproduct and multipurpose manufacturing capabilities.
 The process consisted of continuous solvent/detergent virus inactivation followed by periodic countercurrent chromatography in the capture step, and a final chromatographic polishing step.
 A real‐time controller was implemented to ensure stable operation by adapting the downstream process to external changes.
 A concentration disturbance was introduced to test the controller.
-After the disturbance was applied, the product output recovered within 6 hours, showing the effectiveness of the controller.
+After the disturbance was applied, the product output recovered within 6 h, showing the effectiveness of the controller.
 In a comparison of the process with and without the controller, the product output per cycle increased by 27%, the resin utilization increased from 71.4% to 87.9%, and the specific buffer consumption was decreased by 21% with the controller, while maintaining a similar yield and purity as in the process without the disturbance.
 In addition, the integrated continuous process outperformed the batch process, increasing the productivity by 95% and the yield by 28%.
-This article is protected by copyright.
-All rights reserved.

 Chapter